Serratia marcescens: Contaminated injectables

 In early 2008, the U.S. Food and Drug Administration issued a nationwide recall of one lot of Pre-Filled Heparin Lock Flush Solution USP.
 The heparin IV flush syringes had been found to be contaminated with S. marcescens, which resulted in patient infections.
 The Centers for Disease Control and Prevention confirmed growth of S. marcescens from several unopened syringes of this product.

 S. marcescens has also been linked to 19 cases in Alabama hospitals in 2011, including 10 deaths.
-All of the patients involved were receiving total parenteral nutrition at the time, and this is being investigated as a possible source of the outbreak.
+All of the patients involved were receiving total parenteral nutrition at the time; the two pharmacists responsible for formulating the solution were criminally charged.

 Ground-water flow tracing

-Because of its ability to be grown on agar plates into even, well coloured lawns, and the existence of a phage specific to S. marscecens, it has been used to trace water flows in Karst limestone systems.
-Known quantities of phage are injected into a fixed point in the Karst water system and the outflow of interest are monitored by conventional small-volume sampling at fixed time intervals.
+Because of its ability to be grown on agar plates into even, well coloured lawns, and the existence of a phage specific to S. marscecens, it has been used to trace water flows in karst limestone systems.
+Known quantities of phage are injected into a fixed point in the karst water system and the outflows of interest are monitored by conventional small-volume sampling at fixed time intervals.
 In the laboratory, the samples are poured onto grown S. marscecens lawns and incubated.
 Colourless plaques in the lawns indicate the presence of phage.
 The method was claimed to be sensitive at very high dilutions because of the ability to detect single phage particles.